jacksleight/statamic-bard-mutator/docs/mutators.md

 });
 ```

-You should add data mutators in a service provider's `boot()` method.
+You should add data mutators in your app service provider's `boot()` method.
 They will receive two arguments:

 * **data (object):** The raw [node and mark data](data-formats)
 * **meta (array):** Metadata about the current node or mark (see below)